The sixth moment of the Riemann zeta function and ternary additive divisor sums: Further evaluation of . Evaluation of

 We aim to prove this by matching terms in the two triple sums.
 First we show that

 We begin with a few observations.
 Note that

 since $G$ is even.
 We now try to identify a term which will cancel with this.
 We shall look in the terms coming from the second half of the approximate functional equation.
 We guess the correct term arises from $I_{(3,3)}^{(2)}$ and is $ \mathcal{U}_{(3,3);(2,2)}$.
-Note that $r_1(3,2)=r_2(3,2)=1$ so that
+Note that, by the definition \eqref{rdefinition}, we have $r(3,2)=1$, and so, by \eqref{U},

 Observe that the two expressions we are considering are negatives of each other and add to zero if

 However, this identity is Proposition \eqref{ACidentities} (iii).
 Thus this establishes \eqref{specialcase}.
 More generally, we can show that for $(i_1,i_2) \in \{ 1, 2, 3 \}^2$ and $(k_1,k_2) \in \{ 1, 2, 3 \}^2$ such that $k_1 \ne i_1$ and $k_2 \ne i_2$ that